 The real advantage?
 Long-term flexibility.

-Insurance companies that streamline their office operations today are building the resilient, scalable infrastructure they’ll need to meet whatever comes next, whether it’s new tech, tighter compliance, or shifting customer expectations.
+Insurance companies that streamline their office operations today are building the resilient, scalable infrastructure they’ll need to meet whatever comes next.
+This could be new tech, tighter compliance, or shifting customer expectations.